HackYourFuture/Assignments/README.md

 We highly recommend that you go through this README in detail before starting to work on the assignments.
 Having said that, the essentials can be summarized as follows:

+> Important: If you are using a Windows-based computer, please type this command from a Windows Terminal window before you proceed:
+>
+> `git config --global core.autocrlf false`
+>
+> This will ensure that the line endings for text files are compatible with those used on MacOS and Linux-based computers.
+It is also a prerequisite for the correct functioning of this repository.

 1. Fork the `HackYourAssignment/Assignments-CohortXX` repository to your own GitHub account.
 2. Clone the fork to your local computer.
 3. Open the root folder of the repository in VSCode.